-Here are some of the foods recommended for a low residue fiber diet.
+Below are some of the foods recommended for a low-fiber diet.
 It is still possible for some of these foods to upset your system.
-Talk to your doctor about your diet and any signs that foods are making your problem worse.
+Talk to your doctor or dietitian if a food is making your problem worse.

-- You may have up to 2 cups total of smooth milk products a day.
-This includes yogurt, cottage cheese, milk, pudding, or creamy soup, or 1.5 ounces of hard cheese.
+- You may have yogurt, kefir, cottage cheese, milk, pudding, creamy soup, or 1.5 ounces (43 g) of hard cheese.
+If you are lactose intolerant, use lactose-free products.

-- Avoid milk products with nuts, seeds, fruit, or vegetables added to them.
+- Avoid milk products with nuts, seeds, fruit, vegetables, or granola added to them.

 Breads and grains:

-- You may have refined white breads, dry cereals (such as Special K, puffed rice, Corn Flakes, and Rice Krispies), white pasta, and crackers.
-Make sure these foods have less than a half (0.5) a gram of fiber per serving.
+- You may have refined white breads, dry cereals (such as Special K, puffed rice, Corn Flakes, and Rice Krispies), Cream of Wheat, white pasta, and crackers.
+Make sure these foods have less than 2 grams of fiber per serving.

 Vegetables: You may eat these vegetables raw: